dxos/dxos/docs/content/guide/glossary.md

 ### Client

 A running instance of DXOS such a command line program or a browser tab.

 There can be multiple clients per [device](#device).
+An example is browser tabs in the same browser profile and at the same domain.
+Each is a client and they share a device.

 ### Device

 A collection of [Clients](#client) connected to a DXOS [identity](#identity).
-Every browser profile is a device, with the tabs running DXOS as its clients.
-Thus there can be multiple "devices" per computer.
+Every browser profile/domain combination is a device, with the tabs running DXOS as its clients.

+*Device* doesn't refer to a physical machine, there can be multiple devices per computer.

 ### [ECHO](./echo/)